15 Easy Beef Recipes for Your Low-Carb MenuArticle posted in: Diet & Nutrition

 When shopping for your beef, there are a few things that you should keep in mind: Look for lean cuts without much fat or marbling.
 Steer clear of ground chuck—try to find beef that’s 90% lean and 10% fat and drain off any excess grease, if possible.
 Organic, grass-fed beef is always better if it’s within your budget.
 On the South Beach Diet, one serving of beef is three ounces or roughly the size of a deck of cards.

-Here are 15 easy beef recipes for your keto friendly menu:
+Here are 15 easy beef recipes for your low-carb menu:

 We used flat iron steak in this recipe—a terrific cut of beef that’s inexpensive but nearly as tender as filet mignon.
 Because flat iron steaks are thin, the best way to prepare them is with a quick grill or sear, as you’ll do here.
 Plus, in the first step, you’ll break up the fibers that can make meat taste tough by cutting against the grain.
 Our coconut, garlic and ginger marinade also tenderizes as it flavors.